Partner & Account Planning The Right Way For Account Managers In Indirect Sales

 Account managers and indirect sales managers have a lot of good ideas to improve their relationship with their partners but are these realistic?
 Can the organization execute it in a few months?
 If the answer is yes, then you’re on the track.
 Otherwise, you might be wasting your time.

-Once you’ve created a successful account plan, communicate with your accounts & partners.
+Once you’ve created a successful account plan, communicate with your account partners and clients.
 Book a meeting and get them involved in the process.
 Not only will this improve your relationship, but it may also boost your sales results.

 The ideas in this blog post were inspired by Jason Jordan’s 250-page ebook titled, “Cracking the Sales Management Code”.
 If you’d like to learn more ideas from this sales guru, we’ve summarized the key learnings and findings in our mini ebook here.